We hear you. Those carefree days of travelling on a whim with zero responsibility already feel a lifetime away.

 Making your way down the Dukes Highway to Naracoorte and Mount Gambier is equally do-able with your babies in the back.

-After ogling the painted silos in Coonalpyn, make your way to Keith, where a pit-stop at Don Moseley Park will have you recharging your batteries quicker than your little tykes take to the train-coaster.
+After ogling the painted silos in Coonalpyn, make your way to Keith, where a pit-stop at Don Moseley Memorial Playground will have you recharging your batteries quicker than your little tykes take to the train-coaster.

 With an undercover playground, clean toilets and a ridiculously cool monorail, it’s also just a few paces from Henry & Rose Café for that much anticipated (delicious!) coffee break.